IvanTheGeek/FnPenpotMCP/PROJECT-OVERVIEW.md

 ## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

+This is a derivative work of the Python project [penpot-mcp](https://github.com/montevive/penpot-mcp), which was originally licensed under the MIT License.
+Under the permissive terms of the MIT License, this derivative work has been relicensed under AGPL-3.0 to ensure that any further modifications and enhancements remain freely available to all users.

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for full details.

 ---